waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Cerulean City Post-Champion Events:** Misty rematch is triggered after solving the Trashed House backyard puzzle.
 Battle loop is broken by selecting 'NO' to the rematch prompt.
 - **Saffron Guard & Drink:** Gave a drink to the guard at the Route 5 gatehouse, which granted access to Saffron City.
 - **Snorlax & POKé FLUTE (Route 12):** The Snorlax at (11, 46) is no longer present.
 The path is clear.
 - **Cinnabar Lab Fossil Revival (OLD AMBER & DOME FOSSIL):** The scientist at (6, 3) in the Fossil Room revives fossils.
 After giving him a fossil, I had to leave and return later to receive the revived Pokémon (Aerodactyl).
-The Dome Fossil revival quest is complete, but the Kabuto itself is missing.
+The Dome Fossil revival quest is complete, and the Kabuto has been received.
 - **Pewter Museum of Science:** Received OLD AMBER from a Scientist at (16, 3).

-# V. Notepad Edit Test

-- TEST APPEND